Start with visibility, not replacement

 For each finding, IdentityFirst calculates the theoretical blast radius: how many downstream systems and identities are reachable from the compromised account — weighted by Tier-0/1/2 privilege.

-Four stages from connector setup to board-ready report — all read-only, all in 24 hours.
+Four stages from connector setup to an evidence-backed report pack — MRI stays read-only and standard scopes often produce first findings within 24 hours.

 Day 1